Snog Marry Avoid?

-Snog Marry Avoid? is a British reality television show broadcast on BBC Three, produced by Remarkable Television.
+Snog Marry Avoid? is a British reality television series broadcast on BBC Three, produced by Remarkable Television.
 The first four series were presented by Atomic Kitten member Jenny Frost, with Ellie Taylor presenting from the fifth series onwards.
 The show focused mainly on transforming 'fakery obsessed' or 'slap addicts' in Britain into 'natural beauties' by stripping them of their "skimpy" clothes and layers of make-up and giving them a 'makeunder' instead of a makeover with the help of POD – the Personal Overhaul Device.
 The POD's commentary is created by comedian Doug Faulkner and is voiced by the series 1–3 producer.

 The show ended after its sixth series, which was broadcast in 2013.

 Overview

 Snog Marry Avoid? has given 'makeunders' to a range of people in Britain, including celebrities.

 Within the world of the programme, POD is a computer that "only understands natural beauty".
 It conducts a public analysis to ask the public whether they would snog, marry, or avoid the participant, as well as another random question, which offers those questioned another chance to praise or criticise.
 After the questions, it allows the person to choose their style based on a celebrity, and to dress them accordingly.
 It sometimes orders the person to do a 'deep cleanse', where they have to take off all of their make-up.
 After the transformation, POD will ask the public what they think of the person.
 The person is then re-introduced to their partner or relative outside the TV studio and their reaction is recorded, generally a positive one towards the more natural look.

 Later on in the show, the presenter (Jenny Frost in series 1–4) meets with the person to see if they have kept their look and discusses the transformation.
 In series 5, with new host Ellie Taylor, the show visits towns and cities nationwide on the first ever Snog Marry Avoid? roadshow (e.g. Birmingham, Liverpool, Sheffield, Cardiff, Manchester, Sunderland, Newcastle upon Tyne, Nottingham, Portsmouth, Belfast, London or Glasgow).
 Also changed in this series, the person's new style is no longer based on a celebrity – it is now solely POD's creation.
 In series 6, a catwalk was also introduced, whereby the person shows off their look to their friends, family and other locals.

 As with many BBC programmes, previews are uploaded to YouTube before the programme is screened on TV.
 One of the most viewed Snog Marry Avoid? videos on YouTube is Scotland's No1 Male Barbie, which got interest around the world due to celebrity blogger Perez Hilton featuring it on his Twitter page.
 The most viewed video is the makeunder of Chloe Victoria Mafia, who is also known for auditioning for the seventh series of The X Factor.